sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/creating-analytical-app.rst

    `Click here <https://docs.sparkflows.io/en/latest/user-guide/web-app/index.html>`_ to get more details on how to create Analytical Apps.

 #.
-Now, you can run application, it will submit the job and you will see response back to Sparkflows UI.
+Now, you can run application, it will submit the job and you will see response back to Fire Insights UI.